-I. Programming and the Planning phases: We begin together to identify project goals and program, exam and analyse location, understand inner space constraints and opportunities as well as it environmental and sustainable influences and possibilities, and form a project roadmap.
+I. Programming and the Planning phases: We begin together to identify project goals and program, exam and analyze location, understand inner space constraints and opportunities as well as environmental and sustainable influences and possibilities, and form a project roadmap.

 III.
 Reality Check – Budget, Approvals, and Contractor Interviews: The schematic design drawings are used to solicit early pricing estimates from contractors.
 This becomes a budget reality check and allows us to begin working with a single interested contractor to help control the budget as design proceeds.
 A-MDM normally assists clients with contractor interviews and selection.
 If there are any special zoning requirements we would also begin working with local planning officials at this early stage.

 IV.
 Making it Real [Design Development]: During this phase, the interior design is further refined with the client and building systems (structural engineering, sustainability, lighting, ventilation, etc.), and construction materials are further decided and developed in accordance with local building and energy codes.
 At the end of this phase, we normally ask the contractor to refine their estimates to help track the budget and allocate design resources properly.

 If there is any bank financing involved for the project we would also begin providing them the necessary information at this stage.

 V. Nuts and Bolts [Construction Documents]: Continuing together with client feedback A-MDM develops the detailed construction and specification documents to permit and build the project.
 Materials, finishes, products, and other requirements are finalized during this phase.
 In the end the construction documents are provided to the contractor for final pricing, timeline, and the owner-contractor agreement.